howtographql/howtographql/content/frontend/react-apollo/3-mutations-creating-links.md

 ---
 title: "Mutations: Creating Links"
 pageTitle: "GraphQL Mutations with React & Apollo Tutorial"
 description: "Learn how you can use GraphQL mutations with Apollo Client.
-Use Apollo's `graphql` higher-order component to define and send mutations."
+Use Apollo's `<Mutation />` component to define and send mutations."
 question: Which of the following statements is true?
-answers: ["Only queries can be wrapped with the 'graphql' higher-order component", "'gql' is a higher-order component from the react-apollo package", "When wrapping a component with a mutation using 'graphql', Apollo injects a function into the component's props", "GraphQL mutations never take any arguments"]
+answers: ["Only queries can be wrapped with the 'graphql' higher-order component", "'Mutation' component allow variables, optimisticResponse, refetchQueries, and update as props", "When wrapping a component with a mutation using 'graphql', Apollo only injects the mutation function into the render prop function", "GraphQL mutations never take any arguments"]
-correctAnswer: 2
+correctAnswer: 1
 videoId: ""
 duration: 0
 videoAuthor: ""